-To begin with however, we need to go back to the early twentieth century when two teams from neighbouring parishes in Langreo were formed.
+To begin with, however, we need to go back to the early twentieth century when two teams from neighbouring parishes in Langreo were formed.
 First out of the blocks in 1915 was Racing Club Langreano who hailed from the district of Sama.
 A year later, Círculo Popular de La Felguera was founded and over the next 45 years, these clubs ploughed separate furrows and achieved a certain degree of success.
-Racing won the Campeonato Amateur de España in 1933-34 and again in 42-43 and established itself in the Tercera from the early 1940’s, winning the title on three occasions.
-Círculo Popular also reached the Tercera in 1940’s and then in 1953, it won its second Tercera title and promotion to La Segunda.
+Racing won the Campeonato Amateur de España in 1933-34 and again in 42-43 and established itself in the Tercera from the early 1940s, winning the title on three occasions.
+Círculo Popular also reached the Tercera in the 1940s and then in 1953, it won its second Tercera title and promotion to La Segunda.
 Under the grandiose name of La Felguera Siderúrgico Círculo Popular, the club managed to complete five seasons in the second tier, with a best finish of seventh coming in 1954-55.
 Following Círculo Popular’s return to the Tercera, they and Racing remained strong contenders for the title, but in July 1961, the clubs decided to pool their resources and form Unión Popular Langreo.

-The new club used Círculo Popular’s La Barraca stadium, which had opened in the late 1920’s and been redeveloped when they reached the Tercera in 1943.
+The new club used Círculo Popular’s La Barraca stadium, which had opened in the late 1920s and been redeveloped when they reached the Tercera in 1943.
 It had a capacity of 5,000, with a covered stand on the west side that included 1,000 seats.
 The municipality purchased the stadium in 1961, renaming it the Estadio Ganzábal after the president of Círculo Popular, who oversaw the club’s ascent to the second division.
 The combined strength of the playing staff made short work of Group II of the Tercera in 1961-62, scoring 108 goals in the process.
 The play-offs proved more difficult, with UP Langreo needing three matches to see off CE Europa before beating Béjar Industrial 6-3 on aggregate to secure promotion.
-Back then, La Segunda consisted of two regionalised groups and UP Langreo resided in the northern section… the lower reaches of the northern section.
+In the early 1960s, La Segunda consisted of two regionalised groups and UP Langreo resided in the northern section… the lower reaches of the northern section.
 In its first five seasons in the second tier, the club had to play-off for survival on three occasions, only avoiding the play-offs by the narrowest of margins on the other two instances.
-Ironically, the club’s best ever finish of tenth in 1967-68 did not count for anything, as the division was reorganised and UP Langreo fell back to the Tercera.
+Ironically, the club’s best-ever finish of tenth in 1967-68 did not count for anything, as the division was reorganised and UP Langreo fell back to the Tercera.